openfifth/koha-plugin-wscc-oracle/docs/IMPLEMENTATION_DETAILS.md

 #### 7. Advantages of This Approach

-✅ **Minimal hardcoded mappings** - Most values from database or configuration ✅ **Library staff configurable** - No developer intervention needed for changes ✅ **Three-tier defaults** - Graceful fallback when values not set ✅ **Oracle validation** - Ensures only valid COA combinations are used ✅ **Multi-region support** - Different branches can use different COA structures ✅ **Audit trail** - Changes tracked through Koha's interface
+✅ **No hardcoded mappings** - All values from database or plugin configuration ✅ **Library staff configurable** - No developer intervention needed for changes ✅ **Two-tier defaults** - Database values override plugin configuration defaults ✅ **Oracle validation** - Ensures only valid COA combinations are used ✅ **Multi-region support** - Different branches can use different COA structures ✅ **Audit trail** - Changes tracked through Koha's interface